 The Tunnel is able to self-regulate in the event of a fire.
 If the thermal sensors detect a high level of heat the sprinklers will be activated.
-The sprinkler system for the Tunnel contains 5 deluge storage tanks each containing 250m3 of water for fire control 1250sqm of water and the drainage system will quickly channel the water away.
+The sprinkler system for the Tunnel contains 5 deluge storage tanks each containing 250m3 of water for fire control and the drainage system will quickly channel the water away.

 The roof of the Tunnel is painted black and the walls are soft white.
 This colour scheme is a safety feature designed to keep distractions to a minimum and help drivers concentrate on the road.

 Yes, the same system that enables car radios to work inside the tunnels will allow mobile phones to work.
 Only use your mobile phone in an emergency to keep distractions to a minimum.

 We expect each tunnel to close completely four times a year – roughly once every quarter.
 The planned maintenance closures will only happen at night, when traffic is lightest and detour routes are in place.
 Most maintenance will be done during lane closures at night.

 Any Dangerous Goods Vehicles (those requiring a placard), vehicles over 4.3m high and any vehicle carrying an uncovered loose or bulk load are not allowed to use the Tunnel.
 These vehicles will be required to use the sign-posted detour route.